PatrickF1/fzf.fish/README.md

 ### Pass fzf options to a specific command

-Custom options can be passed to fzf for each feature individually through these variables:
+The following variables can store custom options that will be passed to fzf by their respective feature:

 | Feature                | Variable              |
 | ---------------------- | --------------------- |